inesp/inesp.github.io/_posts/2026-04-09-api-resilience-circuit-breaker.md

 The `OPEN` state is always initiated with a timeout.
 For the duration of the timeout, no HTTP requests will be allowed through.
 We will `raise CircuitBreakerExc` instead of making the requests.
 Usually, this timeout is set to a fairly small number, like **1 second**.

 After the timeout (the 1 second) is over, we change the state to `HALF-OPEN`.
 In this state the breaker treats the next request as **a probe**.
 If the probe succeeds (=we don't receive a failure), then the breaker goes back into `CLOSED`.
 Whereas, if it fails, then the breaker goes back into `OPEN`, but this time with **a doubled timeout**.
 If we started with a timeout of 1s, then the next timeout is 2s, the next is 4s, next is 8s.

+[...??? accuracy caveat worth a line: this timeout-doubling is a common enhancement, NOT part of Nygard's or Fowler's canonical breaker (theirs uses a fixed timeout before HALF-OPEN).
+Frame it as "a common addition" so nobody calls it out. ...]

 At this point it is smart to select a **maximum timeout**.
 We've set it to 5 minutes.
 This way, if an API is down for 2h and then comes back, we will know **at the latest 5 mins after they solve their problems**.